 TECHNICAL MATHEMATICS - 1 CREDIT - 11, 12 Prerequisite: Geometry - Technical Mathematics is an applied mathematics course designed to prepare students for the technical courses in the Applied Sciences.
 Students will be taught and/or reinforced on basic mathematics skills.
 Students will apply these skills to real world problems.

-ICCC STATISTICS (MAT-157) - 1.5 HIGH SCHOOL CREDIT AND 4 SEMESTER HOURS COLLEGE CREDIT - 11, 12 NCAA APPROVED Student must have scored at the minimum placement level on the ALEKS.
-Required: A graphing calculator capable of statistical computations and graph displays. - This is the first course in basic probability and statistics which includes the study of frequency distributions, measures of central tendency and dispersion, elements of statistical inference, regression and correlation.
+ICCC STATISTICS (MAT-157) - 1 HIGH SCHOOL CREDIT AND 4 SEMESTER HOURS COLLEGE CREDIT - 11, 12 NCAA APPROVED Student must have scored at the minimum placement level on the ALEKS.
+Required: scientific calculator is required. - This is the first course in basic probability and statistics which includes the study of frequency distributions, measures of central tendency and dispersion, elements of statistical inference, regression and correlation.

-ICCC CALCULUS II (MAT-216) - 2 HIGH SCHOOL CREDITS AND 4 SEMESTER HOURS COLLEGE CREDIT - 11, 12 NCAA APPROVED Prerequisite: Passed College Calculus I and scored at the minimum placement level on the ALEKS.
-Required: a graphing calculator capable of at least numeric computation of integration and differentiation. - This is the second course in the Calculus sequence.
+ICCC CALCULUS II (MAT-216) - 1 HIGH SCHOOL CREDIT AND 4 SEMESTER HOURS COLLEGE CREDIT - 11, 12 NCAA APPROVED Prerequisite: Passed College Calculus I and scored at the minimum placement level on the ALEKS.
+Required: a graphing calculator is required. - This is the second course in the Calculus sequence.
 It includes the study of techniques and applications of integration, infinite series, polar equations and graphs, and vectors in two and three dimensions.